mapbox/mapbox-speech-swift/readme.md

 # Mapbox Speech

-Mapbox Speech connects your iOS application to the Mapbox Voice API.
+Mapbox Speech connects your iOS or macOS application to the Mapbox Voice API.
 Take turn instructions from the [Mapbox Directions API](https://www.mapbox.com/api-documentation/#directions) and read them aloud naturally in multiple languages.
 This library is specifically designed to work with [MapboxDirections.swift](https://github.com/mapbox/MapboxDirections.swift/) as part of the [Mapbox Navigation SDK for iOS](https://github.com/mapbox/mapbox-navigation-ios/).

 ## Getting started